rmyz/hrlog-auto/README.md

 ## Usage

-1. Download the exec according to your platform and `crontab.txt` on [this link](https://github.com/rmyz/hrlog-auto/releases)
+1. Download the exec according to your platform(ex. hrlog-auto-macos) and `crontab.txt` on [this link](https://github.com/rmyz/hrlog-auto/releases)

 2. Create a scripts folder under `~/.scripts`